devlinb/arcadia/README.md

 The `shared` folder is symlinked into the `backend` and `frontend` folders, a nifty trick that allows for sharing TypeScript types and modules between projects without having to setup a full mono-repo.
 If you are using an old version of Windows (pre Windows 10), then you may have to manually enable symlinks for non-administrator accounts on your system.

 ### Backend
-The backend demonstrates how to prompt GPT so it gives structured responses, and then parsing those responses.
-Express.js is used to fetch data from ChatGPT and send the results over web sockets to a client.
-(The next release of Arcadia will support streaming responses from ChatGPT)
+The backend is a minimal Express.js server that demonstrates how to prompt GPT so it gives structured responses, and then parsing those responses.
+Two examples of fetching from GPT are included, one hitting the REST endpoint for chat, and a second showing streaming responses for chat.
+In both cases results over sent from the server over a web socket to the front end web client.

 To get the backend working you will need to create your own `.env` file with your `OPENAI_API_KEY` key in it.